hdholm/gmailSender/README.md

 pip install -r requirements.txt
 ```

-OR if you are on a server which doesn't provide you with the abilty to install
+If you are on a server which doesn't provide you with the abilty to install
-python (or python venv) then you can
+python (or python venv) then you can install miniconda and do something like
+this:

+'''bash
+conda config --add channels conda-forge
 conda create --file gmail_insert/requirements.txt -n genv
-/path/to/miniconda3/bin/conda run -n genv gmail_insert.py < mail.mbx
+/path/to/miniconda3/bin/conda run -n genv --no-capture-output gmail_insert.py --debug < mail.mbx
+'''

 ### Enable the Gmail API & create credentials